TOUGH, USEFUL AND STYLISH

 Take on the city – and more

 Rugged design details and large wheels leave you in no doubt about the adventurous potential of the V40 Cross Country.
-Tough in the city and beyond, the V40 Cross Country features increased ground clearance to allow you to tackle difficult road surfaces with ease.
+Its tough character is backed up by increased ground clearance, which allows you to tackle difficult road surfaces with ease.

 |Build your V40 Cross Country|